Some classes of sequences of Linear Type: A class of algebras where weak d-sequence implies d-sequence

+We wish to express our profound gratitude to the late Prof. Jürgen Herzog for his time, expertise, and insightful suggestions.
+Our main result in Section \ref{sec2} is a direct consequence of a problem he posed to us during a personal communication.

-{\bf Acknowledgement.} We are thankful to J\"{u}rgen Herzog, Craig Huneke, Tim Romer, and Manoj Kummini for the helpful comments related to the topic.
-The first author is partially supported by the MATRICS grant, SERB India.
-The second author is financially supported by the INSPIRE fellowship, DST, India.
+The first author is supported by Core Research Grant (CRG/2023/007668), from Anusandhan National Research Foundation (ANRF), India.
+The second author is financially supported by the INSPIRE fellowship, Department of Science and Technology (DST), India.